AstroVPK/kali/README.md

 5. `cffi`

   The C Foreign Function Interface `cffi` is used to make the libcarma.so library calls from Python.
-It can be installed into Anaconda using
+Use of `cffi` is now depracated.
+For posterity sake, `cffi` can be installed into Anaconda using

   `bash-prompt$ sudo apt-get install libffi6` (On linux only)